emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson2.md

     }

     // createPokemon
-    // Description: Creates a new pokemon using a name and type and returns
+    // Description: Creates a new Pokemon using a name and type and returns
     // it back to the caller.
     // Returns: A new pokemon resource.
     pub fun createPokemon(name: String, type: String): @Pokemon {